Privacy Notice for GCS Advance

 This notice sets out how we will use your personal data, and your rights.
-It is made under Articles 13 and/or 14 of the General Data Protection Regulation (GDPR).
-Further information on these can be found here.
+It is made under Articles 13 and/or 14 of the UK General Data Protection Regulation (UK GDPR).

 The purposes for which we are processing your personal data are: